graphcore-research/tessellate-ipu/jax_ipu_experimental_addons/tile/README.md

 # Tile replicate an array over a new first axis.
 arr_replicated = tile_put_replicated(arr, tiles)
 ```
 Both methods are returning a `TileShardedArray` object, where by convention, the tile sharding is always on the first axis (i.e. `arr_sharded[idx]` is located on a single tile, and is contiguous).
-(TODO: make sure these are no-op if the array is already properly sharded.)

 ## Tile primitives